FIFTH GENERATION OF CHINESE FILM

 Feng Xiaogang Extravaganza

-Zang explained that Menghua Beibuwan will be set among the outdoor landscape of Beibuwan and will recreate the ancient Maritime Silk Road and the voyage of navigator Zheng He to the Western Ocean (now called the Indian Ocean).
-“We will build up the stage in the sea of Beibuwan, it will be the world's first stage built in the sea permanently, with the natural landscape as the scenery, it creates a brand new genre in drama,” Zang said]
+Menghua Beibuwan was set among the outdoor landscape of Beibuwan and recreated the ancient Maritime Silk Road and the voyage of navigator Zheng He to the Western Ocean (now called the Indian Ocean).
+A stage was built in the sea of Beibuwan, said to be the world's first stage built in the sea permanently.
+"With the natural landscape as the scenery, it creates a brand new genre in drama."